Nicholas was born in 1974 in Kent, and was educated at Chatham House Grammar School

 He became self-employed as a musician in 1998, building up a highly successful private music teaching & performance business in the local and surrounding areas.
 This led to solo performances with local organisations and clubs, as far afield as Reading, Cannock, Staffordshire, and Hounslow, West London, as well as singing the bass solos in The Crucifixion in Thanet & The Creation in Reading (31/5/1997).

-He teaches bassoon, saxophone, recorder, drum kit, piano, keyboard & clarinet.
+He teaches bassoon, saxophone, recorder, drum kit, piano, keyboard, brass & clarinet.
 He is also a regular guest player with the East Anglian Single Reed Choir on bass, baritone & tenor saxophones.

 He has toured with a number of ensembles to various parts of the world, including Germany, Holland, Singapore, Malaysia and China.